Minority vendors and contracting attorneys say a federal court ruling may damage a government program designed to boost disadvantaged businesses.

 The court ruling “should help a lot” over time, he said.
 The company derives all of its revenue from simulator and training-related services.

 DynaLantic primarily subcontracts with top contractors such as Waltham, Massachusetts-based Raytheon Co.
-(RTN) and Bethesda, Maryland-based Lockheed Martin Corp.
-(LMT) It has built simulators that imitate the experience of flying aircraft, ships and vehicles, including the Seawolf SSN-21 submarine, made by General Dynamics Corp.
-(GD), and the Huey II helicopter, made by Textron Inc. (TXT)’s Bell Helicopter division.
+(RTN:US) and Bethesda, Maryland-based Lockheed Martin Corp.
+(LMT:US) It has built simulators that imitate the experience of flying aircraft, ships and vehicles, including the Seawolf SSN-21 submarine, made by General Dynamics Corp.
+(GD:US), and the Huey II helicopter, made by Textron Inc. (TXT:US)’s Bell Helicopter division.

 In a filing yesterday in Washington, DynaLantic asked the judge to amend his order, arguing that the Aug.
 15 ruling ``should have been broader on its restrictions'' on the Defense Department than just requiring evidence of discrimination in the industry.